 - Keeping One Step Ahead of Kids in a Mobile World

 The global Internet provides access to a variety of resources including university library catalogs, online databases, and public domain software; making it an excellent tool for research and learning.
 The types of information available on the Internet, however, are vast, and not all information available on the Internet is educational or appropriate for all ages.

 Access to the Internet at school is filtered in compliance with the Children’s Internet Protection Act (CIPA).
 Devices that are part of the 1:1/BYOD program have web filtering enabled both at school and at home.
 This applies to both, school-provided devices and BYOD devices (after enrollment).

-However, personal devices at home might not have the same protection as the school-issued (or school registered, aka BYOD) devices.
+Personal devices at home might not have the same protection as the school-issued (or school registered, aka BYOD) devices.
 Families often wonder if there are ways to filter inappropriate content from the Internet while their children use the Internet at home, similarly to what schools do on their networks.
 The answer is, to no surprise, affirmative.
 There are several products in the market that could help a family establish a safe Internet environment at home.
 If as a parent you are interested in seeing what is available, you could start by searching the Internet for “parental controls”, “children internet safety”, or “web filtering” in your favorite search engine.

 Typically what you will find are products that work in one of two ways:

 - By installing a program/app in each device you want to control (filter); or

 - By configuring your home wireless router (usually only one change in your router’s basic config page is needed).